Carmine: Etymology

-The English word "carmine" is derived from the French word carmin (12th century), from Medieval Latin carminium, from Persian قرمز qirmiz ("crimson"), which itself derives from Middle Persian carmir ("red, crimson").
+The English word "carmine" is derived from the French word carmin (12th century), from Medieval Latin carminium, from Persian قرمز qirmiz ("crimson") and from Armenian կարմիր/carmir ("red"), which both derive from Middle Persian carmir ("red, crimson").
 The Persian term carmir is likely cognate with Sanskrit krimiga ("insect-produced"), from krmi ("worm, insect").
 The Persian word for "worm, insect" is kirm, and in Iran (Persia) the red colorant carmine was extracted from the bodies of dead female insects such as Kermes vermilio and cochineal.
 The form of the term may also have been influenced in Latin by minium ("red lead, cinnabar"), said to be of Iberian origin.

 The word "carmine" has been used as a color name as early as 1799.
 It is a popular food color, used in yogurt, candy, gelatin, meat, and beverages including fruit juices.

+History

+Female Dactylopius coccus (cochineal) insects were used for their red coloring power as early as 700 BC.
+American civilizations (from the American continent) crushed the bugs present on cacti to extract the carmine they contain.
+Carmine pigment was extensively used by the Aztec civilization to dye textiles.
+It was imported later to Europe during the 16th century.

+Red is a color often associated with power and social status.
+Through the centuries, red has been worn by tribal chiefs, kings and queens, and military officers.

+Cochineal was a major source of income for the Spanish Crown.
+By weight, it was a far more valuable commodity than sugar, making it especially lucrative for overseas trade.
+As part of the triangular trade, its production and consumption were intertwined with slavery.

+In European markets, the Spanish Crown had a monopoly on cochineal until 1820 when the French learned to cultivate them.
+Later, German and British scientists created a synthetic red dye that competed with carmine.
+The combination of these factors contributed to the end of the Spanish monopoly and considerably lowered the price of carmine, making it accessible to a wider audience.

 Production

 The pigment is produced from carminic acid, which is extracted from some scale insects such as the cochineal scale (Prima), and certain Porphyrophora species (Armenian cochineal and Polish cochineal).
+Attempts have been made to farm cochineal.

 Carmine is a colorant used in the manufacture of artificial flowers, paints, crimson ink, rouge and other cosmetics, and some medications.

+Synthetic carminic acid is complex and expensive to produce.
+Therefore, natural cochineal carmine is predominant on the market.
+Its instability presents challenges for use in art and textiles, but this is less of a hindrance in the context of cosmetics.
+As its synthetic production is still largely experimental, ongoing research focuses on improving the efficiency and sustainability of the synthetic pathways.